rsnider-ct/coding-challenges/README.md

 git clone git@github.com:rsnider-ct/coding-challenges.git
 ```

-Once it is cloned to your local computer, we will need to create a new branch to serve as your `master` branch. simply run
+Once it is cloned to your local computer, we will need to create a new branch to serve as your `master` branch. `cd` into the newly created repository and run

 ```bash
 git checkout -b <your name>-master && git push -u origin <your name>-master